sca-opdir/sca-opdir.github.io/pages/mydoc/mydoc_ia_chatgpt_fonctionnement.md

 The Transformer is an architecture based on self-attention that consists of stacked Blocks, each of which contains self-attention and feedforward layers, and a few other components

+3. Tricks to help with training!
+1. Residual connections
+2. Layer normalization
+3. Scaling the dot product
+4. These tricks don’t improve what the model is able to do; they help improve the training process.
+Both of these types of modeling improvements are very important!

 ##### multi-head self-attention